m-k-S/alchemist/README.md

 ## Structure
 - Class for building atomic environments
+    - Automatically pull structures from Materials Project if they exist
 - Config class for QE input parameters
 - Config class for QE output parameters

 ## Productivity Tools

+### LLM
 - OpenAI Embedding for QE documentations
 - ChatGPT interface for generating QE input files for specific tasks (e.g. band gap calculations)
     - Linter / sandbox for testing QE input file validity
+- Automatic plotting of QE output files

+### Compute Cluster
 - Queueing system for sending jobs to compute clusters
 - Mobile notifications and job submission
-- Automatic plotting of QE output files

 ## Documentation
 - Document how to install, set up QE and point to the pw.x executable